vladaionescu/leveros/api/README.md

 ```bash
 # Without docker-machine
 $ LEVEROS_IP_PORT="127.0.0.1:8080" go run client.go

 # With docher-machine
 $ LEVEROS_IP_PORT="$(docker-machine ip default):8080" go run client.go
 ```

+Setting `LEVEROS_IP_PORT` is necessary so that you can invoke the `dev.lever` environment without adding an entry for it in `/etc/hosts` and setting the listen port to `80`.